mjordan/riprap/README.md

 `php /home/mark/Documents/hacking/riprap/bin/console app:riprap:check_fixity`

+## Logging

+Riprap uses Monolog, and will provide a variety of ways to log activity, e.g., email someone if a fixity mismatch is detected.

 ## Plugins

-We have a very basic plugin architecture.
-Some ideas:
+Riprap has a very basic plugin architecture.
+Some potential uses:

-* Make a set of plugins to assist in migrating fixity data from legacy sources.
+* Provide plugins to assist in migrating fixity data from legacy sources (e.g., Fedora 3.x repositories)
+* Provide plugins that fetch a set of Fedora resource URLs to fixity check (e.g., from the repository, from Drupal, from a CSV file).
-* Make a set of plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.)
+* Provide plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.)
-* Make a set of plugins that fetch a set of Fedora resource URLs to fixity check.

 ## REST API

-Not started yet, but we plan to expose an HTTP REST API that will allow external clients to retrieve fixity validation data on particular resources.
+Preliminary scaffolding is in place for an HTTP REST API, which will allow external clients like Drupal to retrieve fixity validation data on particular Fedora resources.
 For example, a `GET` request to:

 `http://riprap.example.com/api/resource/96ea3c35-d08e-4812-8c9e-cd0d6d1bd839`